Honours Degree of Bachelor of Science (Advanced)

 Like the Bachelor of Science (Honours), our direct-entry Bachelor of Science (Advanced)(Honours) is ideal if you haven’t yet chosen an area of science to specialise in, but—once you have—want to follow that path well beyond step one.

-The program again builds on South Australia’s highest-ranked undergraduate Science degree*, and lets you explore your scientific curiosity before specialising.
-But at every stage you’ll be challenged by even greater academic demands.
+The program again builds on our Bachelor of Science (Advanced) and lets you explore your scientific curiosity before specialising.
+But at every stage, you’ll be challenged by even greater academic demands.
 Ultimately, you’ll emerge as a clear future leader in your field.

 What will you do?

 Your first year is all about discovery.
 You’ll investigate a number of scientific fields, before choosing a major to focus on in years two and three (see Bachelor of Science (Advanced) for choices).